olivierots/Jenkins-pipeline-ci-cd-maven-docker-compose/README.md

 	# Added multi-steps to my Pipeline
 	# Added retry / timeout files to define the retry/timeout configs
 	# Added the env file to define all the environment variables we want use in the pipeline
-	# Added a credentials file created in the Jenkins GUI (secret text) to handle sensitive info as we don’t want to
-	  put it in a text file
+	# Added a credential file created in the Jenkins GUI to handle sensitive info as we don’t want to put it in a text file
 	# Added a post actions file used to define what happens when  a job succeed or fail